Azure/azure-db-benchmarking/cosmos/scripts/chaos/cosmosdb_client_network_chaos_tool/readme.md

 ### Resiliency scenarios
 - With the network outage chaos between the Cosmos DB client and the primary region of the Cosmos DB service account you can verify if your application can handle read/write request failover from primary region to secondary region depending on your Cosmos DB account's configuration.
-- With the network delay chaos you can verify if your application can handle timeouts on the requests made to the Cosmos DB service account in the affected region.
+- With the network delay chaos, you can verify if your application can handle timeouts on the requests made to the Cosmos DB service account in the affected region.

 ### Dependencies